mamollica42/Nissan_Leaf_Driving_Simulation_Repo/Documentation/Signoffs/Shifter.md

 -	Must not have any exposed or loose wires according to NESC standard
 -	Shall have the same accuracy as the OEM gear shifter sensor
 -	Shall receive the OEM gear shifter signal on a local microcontroller
+-	Must have local microcontroller that can be powered by a 12 V source
+-	Must have local microcontroller that can communicate with the master MCU via UART communication
--	Local microcontroller must sample above or at the Nyquist rate of the OEM sensor
+-	Must have local microcontroller that samples above or at the Nyquist rate of the OEM sensor
+-	Must have local microcontroller with at least 4 digital I/O pins to read the output signals coming from the OEM shifter signal
+-	Must have wires capable of handling 5 V to read the output signal from the OEM shifter sensor

 ### Wiring Schematic